Riwi-io-Medellin/Rails-event-system/README.md

 ```
 # **Step 10: Active storage**

-Here’s the improved section in English, following the structure and style of your document:

----

-**10. Configure Active Storage**

 1. **Install Active Storage**
    Run the Active Storage generator to add the necessary tables to your database schema: